-- Inhale, inflating to maximum diaphragm amplitude.
-2Xunits.
+- For two counts, inhale, inflating to maximum diaphragm amplitude.

-- Inhale, engaging my abdominal muscles, pushing my stomach backward towards my spine.
-2Xunits.
+- For two counts, inhale, engage my abdominal muscles, push my stomach backward towards my spine.

-- Exhale, releasing my abdominal muscles, my navel moving away from the spine, and my diaphragm moving to minimum amplitude.
-4Xunits.
+- For four counts, exhale, releasing my abdominal muscles, my navel moves away from the spine, and my diaphragm moves to its neutral dome shape.

-- Hold my breath until ‘air hunger start.’
+- Hold my breath until I gently reach the point of ‘air hunger start.’

 - Repeat for a few rounds.